The village/country/continent in a Medieval European Fantasy

 - Although they were sardonically referred to by many players as "Space Elves," the Newmans of Phantasy Star Universe were actually this.
 One of several races created by humans, the genetically engineered Newmans eventually founded their own society on the planet Neudaiz.
 Everything about PSU Newmans is like an idealized aspect of Japan—they are responsible for almost all of the Asian or Japanese-flavored cultural artifacts in Universe, and their language is Japanese (though written in Romaji using an alphabet that resembles Japanese characters).

-- Then again, they're supposed to be Nara and Kyoto respectively.
-Both cities are former Japanese capitals and are known for their traditional architecture.
+- Pokemon Gold And Silver/Crystal/HeartGold/SoulSilver: Violet and Ecruteak Cities, specifically based on Nara and Kyoto respectively.
+Both of the real life cities are former Japanese capitals and are known for their traditional architecture.

-- It can be argued that all of the Pokemon world up until generation V are this to the rest of the planet, since they're direct geographical counterparts to various of Japan (or regions that have been part of Japan in the past, in the case of Pokemon Ranger).
-Gen V was set in a region based off of Manhattan, making it the first American region.
-Gen IV's region is based of of the entire country of France.
+- It can be argued that all of the Pokemon world up until Black & White are this to the rest of the planet, since they're direct geographical counterparts to various of Japan (or regions that have been part of Japan in the past, in the case of Pokemon Ranger).
+Black & White was set in a region based off of Manhattan, making it the first American region.
+X & Y's region is based off of the entire country of France.

 - Ragnarok Online: A Korean MMORPG based on the manwha series Ragnarok (itself based on Norse Mythology), has a very Japanese village called Amatsu.
 It has a few other cities patterned after other countries, too: Louyang (Mainland China), Kunlun (Taiwan), and Ayothaya (Thailand).